 Emőke J.E.
 Szathmáry, C.M., O.M., Ph.D. - Winnipeg, Manitoba, Canada Dr. Szathmáry is President Emeritus of the University of Manitoba as well as Professor Emeritus in the Department of Anthropology.
-She is also a Director on the McMaster University Board of Governors and was previously Provost and Vice-President (Academic) of McMaster University.
+She is also a member of the McMaster University Board of Governors and was previously Provost and Vice-President (Academic) of McMaster University.

-Gregory D. Tretiak, FCA (3)(6) - Winnipeg, Manitoba, Canada Mr. Tretiak is Executive Vice-President and Chief Financial Officer of Power Corporation of Canada and Power Financial Corporation, positions that he has held since May 2012.
-He was Executive Vice-President and Chief Financial Officer of IGM Financial Inc. from 1999 until May 2012.
+Gregory D. Tretiak, FCPA, FCA (3)(6)(7) - Westmount, Québec, Canada Mr. Tretiak is Executive Vice-President and Chief Financial Officer of Power Corporation of Canada and Power Financial Corporation, positions that he has held since May 2012.
+He was previously Executive Vice-President and Chief Financial Officer of IGM Financial Inc.